mjwhite8119/FRCTraining/Romi/romiStructure.md

 ## Lab - Robot Structure.
 There are a few values in the *romiReference* program that really should be in the Constants file.
 Move the two constants `kWheelDiameterInch` and `kCountsPerRevolution` that are in the DriveTrain class into the Constants.java file.

+Also, we should change the name of the Joystick variable name to `m_joystick` instead of `m_controller`.
+The reason for this will become clear in later lessons.

 ### Quiz

 [Solution](solutionRobotStructure)